 2) An insane person gives me £5,000 (in £50 notes) for my "Whole Car".
 As I'm on a roll, I take the notes and put them through a cross-cut shredder which turns them into thousands of 2mm x 2mm pieces.
 I empty the pieces into an attaché case.
 Who will accept my attaché case full of "Whole £50 notes" as payment for their second-hand car?
 Any more insane people out there?

-Turning grains into dust does four things.
+Roller-milling grains into fine dust does four things.

 1) It exposes the starchy endosperm.

 2) It greatly increases the surface area to volume ratio of the grain, resulting in faster digestion and absorption.
 Surface area to volume ratio is inversely proportional to particle size.
 If 3mm grains are roller-milled into 0.1mm particles, the surface area to volume ratio is 30 times bigger.
 See Particle size, satiety and the glycaemic response.
 Therefore, "wholegrain" breads made from roller-milled flours are as bad as white breads, in terms of glucose and insulin response.
 Choose wholemeal breads made from stone-ground flours, as the particle size is bigger.

 3) It makes the finished product much more likely to stick to your teeth, resulting in the rapid formation of plaque that damages your teeth and gums.

 4) It makes the finished product more energy-dense.